nilpunch/fixed-point/README.md

 # Fixed Point

-A deterministic fixed-point math library designed for online multiplayer games and other use cases.
+Deterministic fixed-point math library designed for online multiplayer games and other use cases.
 Can be used as a pure C# library or as a Unity package.

 > [!WARNING]